ghc-proposals/ghc-proposals/proposals/0000-tuple-syntax.rst

    tuples exists today; I have tried to describe the current implementation faithfully, above.

 #.
 With ``-XListTuplePuns`` (which is on by default), most pretty-printing will happen as it does
    today.
-The exception is around unsaturated ``CTuplen``, which is not handled above.
+The exception is around unsaturated ``CTuple<n>``, which is not handled above.
 It is hard to have an unsaturated constraint tuple, but possible by the use of a type family that decomposes one.
 Today's GHC prints out e.g. ``ghc-prim-0.6.1:GHC.Classes.(%,%)``.
 Switching to ``GHC.Classes.CTuple2`` (which is actually parseable) seems a positive improvement.